Marin Pongračić: 1860 Munich

-Pongračić started his football career as a product of Bayern Munich academy, before moving to Ingolstadt in 2013 at the age of 16.
+Pongračić started his football career as a product of Bayern Munich academy, before moving to FC Ingolstadt 04 in 2013 at the age of 16.
 He made 38 appearances at under-17 and under-19 levels, before moving to 1860 Munich in 2016 in search of professional football.
 After establishing himself in the reserve team, he made his 2.
 Bundesliga debut on 16 April 2017 in a 1–1 draw with Sandhausen.
 He made seven appearances for the first team, including an appearance in a relegation play-off against Jahn Regensburg.
 Pongračić was sent off in the 80th minute, as the match ended up as a 1–1 draw.

 Red Bull Salzburg

-In summer 2017, he joined Austrian club Red Bull Salzburg on a four year deal.
+In summer 2017, he joined Austrian club Red Bull Salzburg on a four-year deal.
 He made his debut for the club on 22 July in a 2–0 victory over Wolfsberger AC.
 However, due to an abductor muscle injury, he missed thirteen games for the club.
 He returned to the team for the 5 November game against St. Pölten.
 He made his UEFA Europa League debut on 23 November in a 3–0 victory over Vitória Guimarães.
 He then featured throughout Salzburg's Europa League campaign as they reached the semi-final, where they were eliminated by Marseille.
 Salzburg ended the season as the Austrian champions.

-On 29 August 2018, in a Champions League play-off against Red Star Belgrade, Pongračić fouled Milan Pavkov and received a yellow card.
-The game ended as a 2–2 draw and Red Star qualified on away goals.
-Red Star captain Vujadin Savić later credited Pongračić's foul as the reason for his club's triumph, calling Pongračić out for "provocations during the whole match."
+On 29 August 2018, in a Champions League qualifying play-off return leg against Red Star Belgrade, with Salzburg 2–0 up on the night and seemingly comfortably headed towards Champions League qualification, Pongračić received a 63rd-minute yellow card for fouling Milan Pavkov by stomping on him.
+The game ended a 2–2 draw and Red Star qualified on away goals.
+Red Star captain Vujadin Savić later credited Pongračić's foul for providing extra motivation to the Belgrade club, calling Pongračić out for "provocations throughout the entire match."
 On 21 February 2019, he provided Patson Daka with an assist for the second goal as Salzburg defeated Club Brugge 4–0 in Europa League round of 32.
 In his second season at the club, Pongračić helped Salzburg win the double.

 During the first half of the 2019–20 season, he made only seven appearances for the club due to injuries.
 On 5 November, he made his Champions League debut in a 1–1 draw with Napoli.